Jarmos-san/hugo-blog/content/2020-06-16---datascience-misconceptions.md

 And I quote him;

-	*Today, designing neural nets is extremely time-intensive, and requires an expertise that limits its use to a smaller community of scientists and engineers.
+>*Today, designing neural nets is extremely time-intensive, and requires an expertise that limits its use to a smaller community of scientists and engineers.
 That’s why we’ve created an approach called AutoML, showing that it’s possible for neural nets to design neural nets.
-We hope AutoML will take an ability that a few PhDs have today and will make it possible in three to five years for hundreds of thousands of developers to design new neural nets for their particular needs.* [#fifth]_
+We hope AutoML will take an ability that a few PhDs have today and will make it possible in three to five years for hundreds of thousands of developers to design new neural nets for their particular needs.* [5]

 Did you read where he mentions AutoML is meant for developers?
 Understand what that means.